robe2037/tract_estimates_2000/README.md

 Scripts for annual estimate interpolation are found in `/R/04_interp`, with single-decade data stored in `/data/interp`

 We combine the 2000 to 2010 and 2010 to 2019 time series for each tract into a single time series spanning 2000 to 2019.
 Final output data are provided by state and found in `/data/popest`.
+Final data files are long on age, sex, race, and tract.
+Each of these has individual columns for each estimate year, from 2000 to 2019.

 ### Notes